|

 Program-level namespaces and directories:

-The Pscf::R1d, Pscf::Rpc and Pscf::Rpg namespaces and the corresponding r1d, rpc and rpg subdirectories of src each contain code is only used to construct one executable program.
+The Pscf::R1d, Pscf::Rpc and Pscf::Rpg namespaces and the corresponding r1d, rpc and rpg subdirectories of src each contain code is only used within one associated executable program.
 These three namespaces and corresponding directories are referred to hereafter as program-level namespaces and program-level directories, respectively.
 Subdirectory r1d contains code that is only used by pscf_1d, rpc contains code that is only used by pscf_pc, and rpg contains code that is only used by pscf_pg.
-By convention, code defined in one program-level PSCF namespace may not use entities such classes or functions that are defined in any other namespace-level namespace.

-Subdirectories util, pscf and prdc are namespace-level directories that are not program-level directories.
-These contain code for classes and functions that can be used in more than program, and do not contain any program files.
+Subdirectories util, pscf and prdc are namespace-level directories but are not program-level directories.
+These contain code for classes and functions that can be used in more than program, and do not contain any main program files.

 Dependencies among namespace level directories:

 PSCF imposes a set of rules for dependencies among the various namespace level directories.
-A namespace level directory named A is said to depend on another such directory named B if source code files in directory A are allowed to use named entities (i.e., classes, class templates, functions, etc.) that are defined by files in directory B. The following table lists the directories that each of the namespace level directories depend upon in this sense:
+A namespace level directory named A is said to depend on another such directory named B if source code files in directory A are allowed to use named entities (i.e., classes, class templates, functions, etc.) that are defined by files in directory B. The following table lists the other directories that each namespace level directory depends upon in this sense:

 Note that every directory other than util depends on util, and every directory other than util and pscf depends on both util and pscf.
 These two directories thus contain code that is available for use through the PSCF source code.
 The prdc directory contains code that is only used in the pscf_pc and pscf_pg programs for systems with periodic boundary conditions, and so is listed as a dependency of the rpc and rpg directories.
 None of the three program-level directories (r1d, rpc, and rpg) depends on any other program-level directories